Tradition vs credibility: inside the Southeast Asian encounter that snubbed Myanmar - ExBulletin

-- Myanmar crackdown on dissent claims more than 1,000 lives, NGO says

-- The junta seized power from the civilian government on February 1

-October 19 (Reuters) – Indonesia, Malaysia, the Philippines and Singapore pushed for a tougher stance against Burmese junta leader Min Aung Hlaing in a “tense” meeting that decided to exclude him of a regional summit this month, four people familiar with the talks said.
+Indonesia, Malaysia, the Philippines and Singapore pushed for a tougher stance against Burmese junta leader Min Aung Hlaing in a tense meeting that decided to exclude him from a regional summit this month , said four people familiar with the talks.

 Southeast Asian ministers were divided between upholding a tradition of non-interference and the need to maintain their credibility in sanctioning the coup leader, who has waged a bloody crackdown on dissent since He took power from Myanmar’s civilian government on February 1, the sources said.

-In the end, it was majority-backed President Brunei who chose to block him from attending the planned Association of Southeast Asian Nations (ASEAN) virtual leaders summit.
-October 26-28, and instead invite a “non-political representative” from Burma.
-Read more
+Ultimately, it was President Brunei, with majority support, who chose to prevent him from attending the virtual summit of leaders of the Association of Southeast Asian Nations (ASEAN ) scheduled for October 26-28, and instead invite an apolitical representative from Myanmar. .

 The decision broke with ASEAN’s decades-long policy of engagement and non-interference in the affairs of member countries.

-Philippine Foreign Minister Teodoro Locsin said ahead of the meeting that the bloc can no longer afford to take a neutral stance on Myanmar, adding that if it gives in, “our credibility as a true regional organization disappears. … With each other on worthless things ”.
+Philippine Foreign Minister Teodoro Locsin said ahead of the meeting that the bloc could no longer afford to take a neutral stance on Myanmar, adding that if it gave in, our credibility as a true regional organization would disappear. things worthless.

 The Malaysian Foreign Ministry and a spokesperson for the Indonesian Foreign Ministry declined to comment.